 The director promises one thing for fans when it’s released.
 Read ahead to see what they said!

-The cast of the movie has yet to be announced, but two iconic Looney Tunes characters will return.
+Two iconic Looney Tunes characters have all but been confirmed to return.
 Voice actor Eric Bauza is the only actor listed on IMDB for the movie, and he will voice both Bugs and Daffy.
+Really, though, what would a Looney Tunes movie be without its two most popular characters.

 The Canadian voice actor has an extensive resume full of voice-over credits.
 Some of those roles include Stimpy of Ren and Stimpy Adult Party Cartoon and Woody Woodpecker in a 2017 live-action computer-animated film.